mhanberg/temple/guides/your-first-template.md

 ## Assigns

-Since Temple uses the `EEx.SmartEngine` by default, you can use the assigns feature.
+The default engines `Phoenix.HTML.Engine` supports the `@` syntax for `assigns` parameter.

-The assigns feature allows you to ergonomically access the members of a `assigns` variable by the `@` macro.
+The syntax allows you to ergonomically access `assigns.member` by `@member`.

-The assign variable just needs to exist within the scope of the template (the same as a normal `EEx` template that uses `EEx.SmartEngine`), it can be a function parameter or created inside the function.
+The assign variable just needs to exist within the scope of the template.
+It can be a function parameter or created inside the function.

 ```elixir
 def card(assigns) do